 WASHINGTON – In an op-ed published today in The Bay State Banner, Congresswoman Ayanna Pressley (MA-07) reaffirmed the need for community-based violence-prevention and trauma-support programs to heal the nation from the incessant gun violence tragedies, especially for communities like the Massachusetts 7th which is disproportionately impacted by violence.

 WASHINGTON – Today, Congresswoman Ayanna Pressley (MA-07) introduced H.R.
-4052, legislation to immediately ban the use of the death penalty by the federal government.
+4052, legislation to prohibit the use of the death penalty at the federal level and require re-sentencing of those currently on death row.
 The legislation comes after the U.S. Department of Justice’s announcement that they will resume the use of the death penalty for the first time in more than 16 years.

 WASHINGTON – Today, at a Committee on Oversight and Reform’s Subcommittee Hearing on Civil Rights and Civil Liberties entitled Protecting the Right to Vote: Best and Worst Practices, Congresswoman Ayanna Pressley (MA-07) delivered testimony in support of re-enfranchising millions of Americans who have been stripped of their right to vote by a criminal legal system that is fundamentally unjust.